nodester/nodester/readme.txt

 This is an *experimental* service for managing hosted nodejs apps.
 It consists of an API that allows developers to create and manage nodejs apps.
 Node apps are assigned subdomains (pending) that proxy (https://github.com/nodejitsu/node-http-proxy) to ports with an assigned address.
 Instances (dynos) are launched using Forever (https://github.com/indexzero/forever).

 Dependencies:
-Node.js and the following NPM modules: forever, http-proxy, express
+Node.js and the following NPM modules: forever, http-proxy, express, node-base64

 Get Started:
 Launch proxy.js to start services and it will launch app.js (node proxy.js)